chipxsd/stream-based-sync/stream-based-sync.md

 ## 3. Stream Based Synchronization

+There are many approaches to get our data model synchronized with the server, we'll be taking a closer look at the synchronization approach that leverages persistent streams.
+Now, before we dwell on what stream based synchronization is and how we can leverage it, I'd like to discuss the motivation behind it -- specify the requirements, if you will.

 ### 3.1 The Motivation

+In most cases, developers want to solve the synchronization of shared data model between clients and the server with minimum data redundancy.
+This not only lowers the cost of storage and bandwidth on a hosted system, but also saves CPU time.
+We already discussed this a little in **chapter 2.4.1 -- Absolute Synchronization**, and **chapter 2.5 -- What are Deltas?**.

+One of the important requirements to most folks is also speed.
+How fast we can get a user action delivered to the server -- by _"user action"_, I mean a mutation that a user caused to his data model.
+So in other words, get the deltas off of the clients and onto the server as quick as possible.

+Another key thing is having short and fast writes on the server, which lowers the response time of a client's request and also reduces the load on the system -- all these things describe good concurrency characteristics.

+Lastly, a very important aspect to system design is scaling.
+System can grow with the number of users it server as does with the amount of the content generated its by users.
+So when modeling the data structures (schema) we must think about the data distribution and replication, which should be easy and painless.
+That not only provides fail safety -- in case of data corruption and outages -- but also load balancing.

-* In our case we're solving the synchronization of shared content between clients (mobile and desktop devices, web browers) and servers (nodes).
+* [x] In our case we're solving the synchronization of shared content between clients (mobile and desktop devices, web browers) and servers (nodes).
-* Get deltas off of clients as quick as possible.
+* [x] Get deltas off of clients as quick as possible.
-* Fast writes on the server (concurrent).
+* [x] Fast writes on the server (concurrent).
-* Easier data distribution across nodes.
+* [x] Easier data distribution across nodes.

 ### 3.2 Data Schema
-* Think of streams as old magnetic tapes with WORM behavior (immutable, append only).
+* Think of streams as linear magnetic tapes with WORM behavior (immutable, append only).
 * Tiny bits of information describing different operations -- aka events.
 * Event describe mutations (inserts, deletes, updates).